LucasElmore/Modern-Portfolio/README.md

 ﻿# Modern-Portfolio
 Hello!
 This is the code for my personal portfolio.
-It uses several public JS libraries and open-source code that I chose to implement within my portfolio for added functionality and better design.
+It is built using React and Next.js and it uses several public JS libraries and open-source code that I chose to implement within my portfolio for added functionality and better design.
 If you want to build and run the code on your local machine, simply clone the code,